AmyyyCao/Computer-Science-Labs/README.md

 Lab 4 Part2: Number converter with two functions: Binary to Decimal & Decimal to Binary.

 Lab 5: Prints out Pascal's Triangle based on a specified number of rows.

+Lab 6: Working Reversi game with a customized board size and initial setup; lists the valid moves for both colours.